hn/bsh-home-appliances/README.md

 The washing machine WM14S750 was sold from around 2010, when it was the test winner of the german magazine Stiftung Warentest.
 It was likely produced at the [Nauen factory](https://wiki.bsh-group.com/de/wiki/Die_Fabrik_Nauen/en).
+B/S/H/ has released a very nice [video series](https://www.youtube.com/watch?v=T_dcbVZmExU&list=PL8rSAtdt1rTpldsxcCMCIHwK_7gH2FWEZ) in which many details from the production in Nauen can be seen.

 #### Control board EPW66018